 Maternal mortality surveillance

-The surveillance system of maternal mortality, coordinated by the ISS, collects comprehensive and reliable data on maternal mortality in 13 Italian regions (Piedmont, Lombardy, Veneto, Friuli Venezia Giulia, Emilia-Romagna, Marche, Tuscany, Lazio, Campania, Apulia, Calabria, Sicily and Sardinia), accounting for 91% of total births in Italy.
+The surveillance system of maternal mortality, coordinated by the ISS, collects comprehensive and reliable data on maternal mortality in 15 Italian regions (Valle D’Aosta, Piedmont, Lombardy, Veneto, Friuli Venezia Giulia, Emilia-Romagna, Marche, Umbria, Tuscany, Lazio, Campania, Apulia, Calabria, Sicily, Sardinia, the Autonomous Province of Trento and the Autonomous Province of Bolzano), accounting for 94,7% of total births in Italy.

 The objectives of the surveillance are to: provide reliable estimates of maternal mortality, identify the main determinants of maternal death, and promote public health interventions aimed at improving the quality of maternity care and preventing avoidable deaths.